• Good Strategy Bad Strategy

 Why killer products don’t sell

 Even the best products cannot overcome a poor sales process.
 Match your sales culture to your customer’s buying culture to successfully introduce your product and close opportunities.
 Identify your product’s sales needs and select the right approach to one of four buying cultures.
-Why Killer Products Don’t Sell by Ian Gotts and Dominic Roswell It has long been understood that different ...
+Why Killer Products Don’t Sell by Ian Gotts and Dominic Roswell It has long been understood that ...

 • Platform-Scale